uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

 -----------------------------
 Requirements on table objects
 -----------------------------
-Each table object in |dal_short_name| must follow next requirements:
+Each table object in |dal_short_name| follow these requirements:

 1. Table objects in |dal_short_name| are :term:`immutable <Immutability>` (it is not possible to change data or metadata values inside the table).

 2. To create compex table types or modify table data, :ref:`builders <Builders>` should be used.

 3. Table objects in |dal_short_name| are reference-counted.
-One can use assignment operator or copy constructor on table objects to create another reference on it.
+One can use an assignment operator or copy constructor on table objects to create another reference to it.
    ::

       onedal::table table2 = table1;